How a Whole-Home Humidifier Makes Your Heater More Efficient

 Those who prefer their temperature on the higher side might want to add a little extra humidity to counteract the drying effects of hot air.
 Some people set their humidity as high as 60 because they want to get the maximum amount of utility bill savings.
 However, if you have a problem with condensation building up on your windows, you may want to lower the humidity to around 45% or 40%.

 Hoff Heating & AC can help you find and install the right humidifier for your home.
 We can also assist you with fine-tuning your heating system to get it operating efficiently for winter.
 Our team also provides a variety of other HVAC services, including repairing, installing, and maintaining heaters and air conditioners.
-We do geothermal services and indoor air quality audits and solutions as well.
+We offer geothermal services and several other indoor air quality solutions, as well.
 To schedule an appointment or learn more about our services, call now.
 We’re available to serve customers in O’Fallon, MO, and the neighboring areas.